midl-xyz/midl-js/apps/docs/midl/tools/contracts/advanced-usage.md

 This is a dangerous feature—please use it at your own risk.
 If your transaction reverts, transaction fees will still be charged.
 :::

-This feature allows you to skip gas estimation for a transaction.
-It is useful when you are unsure why transaction reverts but RPC doesn't provide a reason.
-It is sometimes useful to see the raw-trace of the transaction to understand the issue. (possible with an RPC request or at a block explorer)
+This option allows you to bypass gas estimation before executing a transaction.
+It’s particularly helpful when transactions are failing silently and you need deeper insight into what’s going wrong - for example, by inspecting the raw transaction trace through an RPC call or block explorer.

 In a `hardhat-deploy` function, this can be done as follows:
 ```ts